oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 graph itself, so each template fetches only what it loads and a new workflow needs no change here.
 Each URL is routed into the matching `models/` subdirectory by pattern-matching its path — `checkpoints`, `text_encoders`, `loras`, `latent_upscale_models`, plus `diffusion_models` and `vae` for the MiniMax H3 template's weights.
-The H3 turbo LoRA's URL has no `/loras/` path segment (the file sits at the repo root), so a bare `*[Ll]ora*` pattern arm catches it before the catch-all default of `checkpoints` — without that arm the LoRA would land in `checkpoints` and its `LoraLoaderModelOnly` node would show red.
+A bare `*[Ll]ora*` arm sits just before the catch-all default of `checkpoints`, because a LoRA is not always published under a `/loras/` path — the MiniMax H3 turbo LoRA, for instance, sits at its repo root, and without that arm it would land in `checkpoints` and its loader node would show red.
+No template ships that LoRA today; the arm is what lets you add one to a graph without touching this script.
 A template's `envVars` cannot drive this — nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).